 3. IRC: 91-1985 - “Guidelines for construction of concrete pavements in cold weather”

-Placing of forms - Forms are fixed to the ground and properly supported.
-It can be made out of timber or mild steel channel sections of depth equal to design depth of the concrete slab pavement.
+03 - Placing of forms - Forms are fixed to the ground and properly supported.
+It can be made out of timber or mild steel channel sections of depth equal to the design depth of the concrete slab pavement.
 While fixing the forms it should be firm enough to support the concrete pour and should be checked for line and grading.
 It should be prepared much in advance before placing the concrete mix and should be oiled properly from the inside.

-Watering - After putting the formwork in place, the base or subgrade should be wet with water before placing the concrete.
+04 - Watering - After putting the formwork in place, the base or subgrade should be wet with water before placing the concrete.
 It should ideally be done at least 12 hours in advance of placing concrete and water should not be allowed to stand on the surface.
 Watering can be skipped if the surface is covered with an insulating layer of waterproof paper.

-Transporting and Placing of concrete - At this stage the concrete is transported with the help of manually carried pans or wheelbarrows on site.
+06 - Transporting and Placing of concrete - At this stage, the concrete is transported with the help of manually carried pans or wheelbarrows on site.
 The concrete mix must be rapidly deposited on the surface in layers measuring not more than 50mm- 80mm or 2-3 times of the aggregate size - whichever is greater.
 The entire bay must be filled thoroughly in successive batches as a continuous operation.
 The topmost layer should be laid to the prescribed camber, gradient and provided with an excess depth of 10mm than the actual profile to allow tamping.

-**Floating-**In order to provide an even surface free of corrugations throughout the pavement, the entire slab surface should be floated with wooden flat boards.
+08 - Floating- In order to provide an even surface free of corrugations throughout the pavement, the entire slab surface should be floated with wooden flat boards.

-**Belting-**To make the surface skid and skip resistant belting is also done after floating just before the concrete hardens.
+09 - Belting- To make the surface skid and skip resistant belting is also done after floating just before the concrete hardens.
 Belting can be skipped and is not necessary every time.

-- Brooming and Edging - The surface is broomed at right angles to the centre line of the road from edge to edge with drawing brushes.
+10 - Brooming and Edging - The surface is broomed at right angles to the centre line of the road from edge to edge with drawing brushes.
 Edging is also done for finished edges on the sides of the road before the concrete sets.

-Curing - The concrete slab must be checked for loss of water regularly and must be kept moist during the hardening period.
+11 - Curing - The concrete slab must be checked for loss of water regularly and must be kept moist during the hardening period.
 Initial curing is for 24 hours.
 The surface can be walked upon by this time and the wet mats are removed after this for final curing of 2-3 weeks.
 Final curing can be done by ponding or covering the slab with 4-8 m of wet sand/earth or by spraying chemicals such as sodium or calcium chloride on the surface.